Top 15 Tools To Make Your Content Planning Perfect in 2023

 Notion for content planning

-Notion offers a simple drag-and-drop interface to map out and structure your content.
+Notion offers a user-friendly interface to map out and structure your content planning efforts.
 On top of that, in-app team collaboration, progress tracking, task prioritization, and file management are available.

 Thanks to the integration of content planning tools and APIs, you can create a powerful hub to manage all content for your project, from content ideas to post approvals and publication plans.
 But Notion itself can't publish your content.